• Skip to primary navigation

 Be the first to receive new posts and get access to our Subscribers Only Page.

-But really, how simple is this dish.
+But really, how simple is this dish?
 You have to try it.
-You will totally impress your family and friends.
+You will definitely impress your family and friends.

 Super Simple Scalloped Potatoes